sofia4009/Oral-disease/README.md

     - ResNet18, ResNet50, ConvNeXt, EfficientNetB0, Transformers (i.e., ViT)
   - use categorical cross entropy as the loss function and f1_score as evaluation metric

-2- Description of Train_Test_GoggleDS:
+2- Description of Train_Test_GoogleDS:
-Classification of a dataset named GoggleDS from Google
+Classification of a dataset named GoogleDS from Google
   - without data augmentation
   - normalise all image pixel values to the range [0, 1]
   - resize all images to dimensions 112x112x3 for speeding up the training
-  - use stratified k-fold cross validation (with k = 5) to split GoggleDS
+  - use stratified k-fold cross validation (with k = 5) to split GoogleDS
   - use the following deep neural network models for training, testing and comparing their performance:
     - ResNet18, ResNet50, ConvNeXt, EfficientNetB0, Transformers (i.e., ViT)
   - use categorical cross entropy as the loss function and f1_score as evaluation metric

-3- Description of Train_KaggleDS_Test_GoggleDS:
+3- Description of Train_KaggleDS_Test_GoogleDS:
 Classification of a dataset named ds_A from kaggle:  https://www.kaggle.com/datasets/salmansajid05/oral-diseases
   - without data augmentation
   - normalise all image pixel values to the range [0, 1]